Introduction

 rustc --version

-If you see something like rustc 1.19.0 (0ade33941 2017-07-17)
+If you see something like rustc 1.19.0 (0ade33941 2017-07-17) then you are

 ready to Rust.
 If you decide Rust isn't your thing, you can completely remove

-it from your system by running rustup self uninstall
+it from your system by running rustup self uninstall.

 Choosing where to install

-allows you to customise your installation by setting the environment
+rustup allows you to customise your installation by setting the environment

-before running the rustup-init
+variables CARGO_HOME and RUSTUP_HOME before running the rustup-init

 executable.
 As mentioned in the Environment Variables section, RUSTUP_HOME

-folder, which is used for storing installed toolchains
+sets the root rustup folder, which is used for storing installed toolchains

-contains cache files used by cargo.
+and configuration options.
+CARGO_HOME contains cache files used by cargo.

 Note that you will need to ensure these environment variables are always set

-is in the $PATH
+and that CARGO_HOME/bin is in the $PATH environment variable when using

 the toolchain.